anseki/overflow-android/README.md

 Android browser has problems as below:

 - `overflow:scroll` and `overflow:auto` don't work on Android 2.x.
-The elements don't accept swipe operation.
+The elements don't accept swipe/flick/drag operation.
 - `element.scrollLeft` and `element.scrollTop` don't work on Android 4.0.x.
 The elements can't scroll via JavaScript.
 Strange to say, the element that is set `overflow:hidden` can scroll.
-But of course that element doesn't accept swipe operation.
+But of course that element doesn't accept swipe/flick/drag operation.

 OverflowAndroid solves above problems both.